mitchelloharawild/talk-reconciling-graphs/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ISF2023: Reconciliation of structured time series with graphs
+# ISF2023: Reconciliation of structured time series forecasts with graphs

 <!-- badges: start -->
 <!-- badges: end -->